 Conclusion

 Antibiotics are not directly responsible for your dog’s tiredness, but they arguably play an indirect role as they help your pet recover.
-It’s essential to follow the vet’s treatment instructions carefully to avoid an adverse reaction and look for any unusual symptoms while your dog is on an antibiotic.
+It’s essential to follow the vet’s treatment instructions carefully to avoid an adverse reaction and look for any unusual signs while your dog is on an antibiotic.
 Also, be sure to provide healthy meals, fresh water, and plenty of love to your pup.

 Featured Image Credit by: Creative Cat Studio, Shutterstock